No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Design

-Evaluating semantic correctness is essential for assessing the quality of synthetic provenance graphs, as it indicates whether the generated graphs accurately reflect the underlying logic and intent of real-world system behaviors.
-This evaluation examines whether the relationships among entities and the sequences of interactions conform to meaningful and valid operational patterns.
-Despite its importance, evaluating semantic correctness remains difficult due to the lack of standardized metrics and the inherent complexity in defining ground-truth semantics for diverse and dynamic system activities.
+\PP{Semantic Evaluation.} Evaluating semantic correctness is essential for assessing the fidelity of synthetic provenance graphs, as it indicates whether the generated graphs accurately reflect the underlying logic and intent of real-world system behaviors.
+Despite its importance, this evaluation remains difficult due to the lack of standardized metrics and the inherent complexity in defining ground-truth semantics for diverse and dynamic system activities.

-\PP{Model-based Evaluation Mechanism.} To evaluate semantic correctness, we formally define a semantic unit in the graph as a triplet: the starting node name \(s\), edge type \(e\), and ending node name \(t\).
-This unit is represented as \((s, e, t)\), where \(s, t \in \mathcal{N}\) (the set of all node names) and \(e \in \mathcal{E}\) (the set of all edge types).
-Concatenating these elements forms a natural language sentence, denoted \(\text{Sentence}(s, e, t)\).
-This sentence captures the semantics of the interaction between entities, expressing that the source node \(s\) performs an action of type \(e\) on the target node \(t\).
+To evaluate semantic correctness, we formally define a semantic unit as a triplet \((s, e, t)\), where \(s, t \in \mathcal{N}\) are node names and \(e \in \mathcal{E}\) is the edge type.
+Concatenating these elements forms a natural language sentence \(\text{Sentence}(s, e, t)\), capturing the semantics of the interaction between entities.
+We employ a BERT~\cite{devlin2019bertpretrainingdeepbidirectional}-based encoder to obtain its embedding, formally defined as:

-To assess the semantic correctness of $\text{Sentence}(s, e, t)$, we employ a BERT(Bidirectional Encoder Representations from Transformers)~\cite{devlin2019bertpretrainingdeepbidirectional}-based encoder to obtain its embedding.
-This embedding captures the semantic representation of the interaction described by the triplet and serves as the basis for subsequent classification-based evaluation.
-Formally, let $\text{BERT}: \mathcal{S} \to \mathbb{R}^d$ be the encoding function that maps a sentence $\text{Sentence}(s, e, t) \in \mathcal{S}$ (the set of all possible semantic triplets in sentence form) to a dense vector $\mathbf{v} \in \mathbb{R}^d$.
-The embedding is computed as:

-However, embedding of \(\text{Sentence}(s, e, t)\) captures only pairwise semantic relationships, resulting in a localized evaluation.
-To achieve graph-level assessment, we employ a multi-layer Graph Attention Network (GAT)~\cite{velickovic2017graph}.
-This architecture aggregates neighborhood information through stacked self-attention layers, where each layer updates node representations by adaptively weighting features from adjacent nodes.
-We employ BERT to represent the text attributes of individual nodes as the initial node embeddings.
-Formally, for each node $v$ with text attribute $T_v$, its initial embedding $\mathbf{h}_v^{(0)}$ is derived via BERT: